-If Arabic is your mother tongue, then why seek a job?
+If the Arabic language is familiar to you, then why not seek a related job?

 In this article, we reveal all you need to know about the professorship in order to teach Arabic.

-How to become an Arabic teacher?
+How do you become an Arabic teacher?
 Here are the guidelines for teachers.

-When one has a passion for literature and is attracted by modern languages, one thinks to teach English, French, Spanish, Italian, German, Portuguese, Mandarin, Japanese, or Russian maybe.
+When an individual has a passion for literature and is attracted by a range of modern languages, it makes sense to teach English, French, Spanish, Italian, German, Portuguese, Mandarin, Japanese, or perhaps Russian.

-Yet teaching Arabic is a very enriching activity.
+In fact, teaching Arabic is a very enriching activity.
 A multi-millennial language spanning over 2000 years, this Semitic language is the mother tongue for more than 270 million people on Earth.
 Which makes it the 8th most spoken language in the world!
 Specifically, according to the Australian Bureau of Statistics, Arabic is within the top 5 languages spoken at home within Australia.

 Arabic has been able to adapt over the centuries and has endured in our modern times.

 Unfortunately, pupils often have to wait until they get to university to receive Arabic language lessons.
-Very few programs are offered and only a few schools offer modern standard Arabic classes.
+Very few programs within the community are offered and only a few schools offer modern standard Arabic speaking classes.